motech99/T1A2_Portfolio/README.md

 Welcome to my portfolio!
 This project was part of my assessments during Term 1 at Coder Academy.
 The purpose of this project was to demonstrate my understanding of HTML and CSS by creating a fully responsive portfolio.
 I achieved this by testing the usage of Flexbox/CSS Grid.
 The project also tested my understanding of how HTML works, including being able to connect multiple HTML documents, as well as the decision process of creating a website such as wireframes and mockups of the pages.
 Through this project, I gained valuable hands on experience in debugging errors and improved my thought process when it came to problem solving.
 It also helped me improve my attention to detail.

-It is important for me to demonstrate my understanding to my educators as well as to showcase my abilities to potential employers.
+It is important to demonstrate my understanding to my educators as well as to showcase my abilities to potential employers.

 ### Functionality / features